2024 Solingen arson attack: Investigation

 A search of Szalla's apartment found several gas pistols, machetes, illegal fireworks, more gas canisters and incendiary devices.
 Also recovered was Nazi memorabilia in the form of over a dozen books, including Mein Kampf and Werk und Mensch, written by Adolf Hitler and Hermann Göring respectively, christmas ornaments with swastika designs, as well as physical audio recordings of Hitler speeches.
 A poem with racist lyrics was found in a garage used by Szalla, but its exact content was initially not ascertained because police had not copied down the writing.
 There were digitalised copies of several posters depicting Hitler, some posing with a gas cylinder, with handwritten comments, such as "Ho-Ho-Holocaust", "Everything sucks without you" and "I stand for this with my name".
 Szalla's digital devices contained 166 far-right images, including more photos of Hitler and NSU terrorist Beate Zschäpe, as well as child pornography.
 Szalla had attended a rally for the far-right Alternative for Germany (AfD) in the past, and listened to music he termed "NS-Schlager".
-Szalla had regular online chats with friends, in which he voiced a desire to "blow up Kanaken" with fireworks, and complained that about the presence of immigrants in Wuppertal's Oberbarmen quarter.
+Szalla had regular online chats with friends, in which he commented that he was glad that "kanaks" were "blowing up each other with fireworks", and complained that about the presence of immigrants in Wuppertal's Oberbarmen quarter.
 On Google and YouTube, Szalla repeatedly searched for Wehrmacht music, German WWII weapons, AfD, the phrase "Ausländer raus" ("Foreigners get out"), and videos published by the far-right magazine Compact.
 A few days before the arson, Szalla had also looked up "Mord Strafrecht" ("Murder criminal law").

 Szalla's girlfriend Jessica B. claimed that her boyfriend wasn't a part of the far right, but stated that he had close friends with "identitarian" beliefs and that Szalla's brother was a neo-Nazi.
 B. alleged that she and Szalla discussed the possibility that he had schizophrenia, which the latter denied.
 An ex-girlfriend, Luisa Maria P., stated that Szalla had low motivation and a "weak mind".
 Court psychiatrist Pedro Faustmann described Szalla as "schizoid compulsive", stating that Szalla's "fascination with Nazi symbols" was not ideological, but instead about "self-stabilising" due to confidence issues.